Additional Information About Travel to Poland

 Airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.

 The Polish zloty is the currency you’ll be using on your tour.
-Better rates of exchange are usually found in Poland.
-We advise using a combination of small amounts of cash (for arrival and emergencies), as well as ATM/debit cards and credit cards, both of which are accepted in Poland.
+Better rates of exchange are usually available overseas, although it’s worth ordering some currency from your local bank to use when you first arrive.
+We advise using ATM/debit cards and credit cards, both of which are accepted in most countries.
 We suggest that you inform your bank and credit card company of your travel plans, so that they won’t confuse your international purchases for fraudulent charges.
+International banks and businesses primarily accept debit and credit cards that work with the EMV chip system.
+If you do not already have at least one debit or credit card with a chip in it, we strongly recommend requesting one from your bank prior to your tour.

 Poland is one hour ahead of Greenwich Mean Time (GMT) and nine hours ahead of Pacific Standard Time (PST).
 When it’s noon in California, it’s 9 pm in Krakow and Warsaw.